GeoTecINIT/analysis-training-har-rp/README.md

   - [`loso_groups.csv`](./02_MODEL-REPORTS/loso_groups.csv): indicates which subjects have been used to train and evaluate each model.

 - [`03_RESULTS`](./03_RESULTS): contains the results obtained from the analyses in the [`03_performance-evaluation-analysis.ipynb`](./03_performance-evaluation-analysis.ipynb) notebook.
 Contains:
   - `01_{sp|sw}-ev.pdf`: plots with the overall accuracy evolution for the smartphone and smartwatch models.
-These correspond to the Figure 2 of the paper.
+These correspond to the **Figure 2** of the paper.
   - `02_{activity}-ev.pdf`: plots with the activity-wise F1-score evolution for the smartphone and smartwatch models.
-These correspond to the Figure 4 of the paper.
+These correspond to the **Figure 4** of the paper.
+  - `03_sp-fails-by-subject.pdf`: plot with the number of times each evaluation subject obtained a F1-score == 0 in the _seated_, _standing up_ and _sitting down_ activities in the _sp_ models.
+The plot corresponds with the **Figure 5** of the paper.
-  - `03_{sp|sw}-pairwise-table.html`: tables with the results of the statistical tests performed to find significant differences in the evolution of the overall performance.
+  - `04_{sp|sw}-pairwise-table.html`: tables with the results of the statistical tests performed to find significant differences in the evolution of the overall performance.
-  - `03_{sp|sw}-pairwise-tests.pdf`: graphical representations of the previous tables.
-These correspond to Figure 3 of the paper.
+  - `04_{sp|sw}-pairwise-tests.pdf`: graphical representations of the previous tables.
+These correspond to **Figure 3** of the paper.
-  - `04_{overall|activities}-comparison-table.html`: tables with the results of the statistical tests performed to find significant differences in the evolution of the activity-wise performance.
-These tables correspond the the Table 2 of the paper.
+  - `05_{overall|activities}-comparison-table.html`: tables with the results of the statistical tests performed to find significant differences in the evolution of the activity-wise performance.
+These tables correspond the the **Table 3** of the paper.

 ## License